AustinCodingAcademy/web-workbook/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Appropriate use of Semantic Elements: 15 points
 - [ ] Effective use of box model: 15 points
 - [ ] Proper use of documentation (commenting on code): 15 points
+- [ ] Linter passing: 10 points
-- [ ] The student demonstrated mastery of HTML/CSS by building a website of professional caliber: 25 points
+- [ ] The student demonstrated mastery of HTML/CSS by building a website of professional caliber: 15 points

 **Checkpoint 2**
 - [ ] Effective use of Flexbox layout: 15 points